cmacrury/cmacrury.github.io-old/_news/announcement_3.md

 related_posts: false
 ---

-``Online Bipartite Matching in the Probe-Commit Model'' is accepted to Mathematical Programming.
+<b> Online Bipartite Matching in the Probe-Commit Model </b> is accepted to Mathematical Programming.